Dollar store {teacher appreciation}

-Dollar Store
+Dollar Store Teacher Gift

 I used to teach Jr. High.
-Loved it, but struggled smiling sincerely during teacher appreciation week after opening up my 32nd ‘#1 teacher mug’.
+Loved it, but struggled to smile sincerely during teacher appreciation week after opening up my 32nd ‘#1 teacher mug’.
 Okay maybe not 32 of them, but I got my fair share of them.
 I don’t mean to sound ungrateful because I know it’s the thought that counts and getting a kind gift from a teenager is pretty impressive.

-Anyways, I was trying to think of something that for my daughter’s teacher that could be found at the dollar store and wouldn’t be taken to the teacher’s lounge and ‘accidentally’ left there.
+Anyways, I was trying to think of something for my daughter’s teacher that could be found at the dollar store and wouldn’t be taken to the teacher’s lounge and ‘accidentally’ left there.

 So how about a teacher appreciation organizer…a cute classy organizer that would be fun and functional to have on a desk.